-Roof Turbines are a cheaper alternative to attic ventilation.
-They can perform like an “active” roof vent when the wind is blowing, or there is an excellent static pressure in your attic, but most of the hot months in Texas do not promote the spinning and performance of a roof turbine.
+Roof Turbines are a cheaper alternative to the attic ventilation.
+They can perform like an “active” roof vent when the wind is blowing or there is excellent static pressure in your attic, but most of the hot months in Texas do not promote the spinning and performance of a roof turbine.
 It’s important for these “roofing eye sores” actually spin so they create the CFM or “cubit foot per minute” airflow they need to change your attic temperature.

 Why We Recommend Solar Fans

 Solar fans don’t require electricity, wind, or attic pressure to spin.
 The sun does that!
 A solar fan can actively pull more air into your attic than a turbine can.
 A solar fan doesn’t rely on the wind, and it actually has a more powerful motor in it, so it keeps the temperature of your attic regulated regardless of wind conditions.
 Solar fans are an actual “active roof ven” and can lower your attic temperatures by up to 25 degrees!….might we add they look a bit better on your roof as well…

 We often see multiple types of roof ventilation for one attic.
 Most of the time, this is not productive, as a ridge vent will compete with a solar fan, or a roof turbine will detract from a ridge vent.
 You should not mix active and passive ventilation systems.
 Also, an active roof vent should not be within 10-20 feet of a passive vent, if you decide to add or change your attic ventilation.